pachyderm/pachyderm/doc/how-tos/load-data-into-pachyderm.md

   Uploading data from your local device is not supported.

 ## Load Your Data by Using `pachctl`

+The `pachctl put file` command enables you to do everything from loading local files into Pachyderm to pulling data from an existing object store bucket and extracting data from a website.
+With `pachctl put file`, you can append new data to the existing data or overwrite the existing data.
+All these options can be configured by using the flags available with this command.
+Run `pachctl put file --help` to view the complete list of flags that you can specify.

 To load your data into Pachyderm by using `pachctl`, you first need to create one or more data repositories.
 Then, you can use the `pachctl put file`